K.I.Z: History

-On April 24, 2015, K.I.Z announced that they would release their fifth studio album Hurra die Welt geht unter (engl.
-Hooray, the Apocalypse is here) on July 10, 2015.
+On 24 April 2015, K.I.Z announced that they would release their fifth studio album Hurra die Welt geht unter ("Hooray, the Apocalypse is here") on 10 July 2015.
 Its tone is supposed to be more serious than their previous albums and mixtapes.
 Instead of a collection of several songs simply thrown together, there is going to be a central topic that the songs revolve around, like a concept album.
 The end of the world here is not supposed to be a negative event but rather a new start or a revolution.

-In 2015 and 2016 they received a 1LIVE Krone music award as best live music act.
+In 2015 and 2016, they received a 1LIVE Krone music award as best live music act.

 2017 saw the release of a song called "Glück gehabt" in which the group appears under the pseudonym "Die Schwarzwälder Kirschtorten", containing topics such as sex tourism in Thailand.

 In March 2018, it was announced that DJ Craft had left the group.

 In August 2018, the first album by Verbales Style Kollektiv, a group formed in 2013 by all K.I.Z members and various other artists, was released.

-K.I.Z returned with a new song entitled "Berghainschlange" in 2020 and announced a new album, Und das Geheimnis der unbeglichenenen Bordellrechnung which was released on 4 December 2020.
-They also announced a tour in 2021 promoting their forthcoming album, Rap über Hass, which was released on 28 May 2021.
+K.I.Z returned with a new song entitled "Berghainschlange" in 2020 and announced a new album, Rap über Hass ("Rap about hate") which was released on 28 May 2021.
+Previous to this album, they also announced publishing an album which was called Und das Geheimnis der unbeglichenen Bordelrechnung ("And the mystery about the unpaid brothel bill").
+It was published on 4 December 2020.
+The songs on that album are all aligned and mixed that they sound like a conversation between the singers in person and also with voice memos.

+The concept of the album "Rap über Hass" was to use phrases and lyrics that were too harsh and brutal to be sung in their last album as well as primarily to entertain and to get rid of the image of a political good rap group as they don't want to be identified as such.

+In September 2022, during their tour for the album Rap über Hass, K.I.Z published the song "Oktoberfest" with the Rap Duo Mehnersmoos, which was their opening act of a few of their concerts of their Rap über Hass Tour.
+The song criticizes the excessive alcohol consumption on the Oktoberfest in Munich and the harassing behaviour of drunk, mainly male, visitors.

+For the music video, they cut together videos recorded from the Oktoberfest and other Folksfests in Germany into a compilation.
+These videos pictured the previous mentioned alcohol consumption and crazy behaviour of the visitors.

+After the video was published on YouTube, it got removed after a few days and their channel got removed from the platform for two weeks.